What is the benefit to owning a Taexx system?

 Will the Taexx system clog after several treatments?

 No. Independent research by University of Georgia determined that there was no apparent clogging of the apertures (holes), and none of the apertures malfunctioned during the simulated twenty-year test.
-The Taexx system, treatment equipment, and application techniques have been designed to work together to ensure clog-free lines for the life of the system.
+The Taexx in-wall network, treatment equipment, and application techniques have been designed to work together to ensure clog-free lines for the life of the system.

 The pest control materials applied through the Taexx system are registered by the Environmental Protection Agency.
 Tempo SC Ultra, manufactured by Bayer Environmental Sciences, is currently being used by HomeTeam Pest Defense technicians when servicing the Taexx system.
 (Product label and material data safety sheets are available upon request.)